A collaboration between a scholar and an artist that deciphers the myth from the myth to modern society

-It is easy to think that myth is a long time ago, but there are many episodes that can be important tips when thinking about today's global environmental issues.
-Originally I had a strong interest in world connections and "chains", so I met with Mr. Shipper.
-"When presenting the research results, people who have visuals attached to them have more power to appeal to people," and I will create visuals one by one about the myths collected by her. .
+It is easy to think that myths are from a long time ago, but there are many episodes that can be important tips when considering today's global environmental issues.
+Originally I had a strong interest in the connections and "chains" of the world, so I met with Mr. Shipper.
+"When presenting the research results, people who have visuals attached have more power to appeal to people," and I will create visuals one by one about the myths collected by her. .

 As the Wakae novel has illustrations, text and visuals have always been linked.
 However, the picture of Mr. Yamaguchi is not as descriptive as the illustration.
-It may take a long time to explain "Why did you get this visual?"
+It may be lengthy to explain "Why did you get this visual?"
 But it is definitely connected to Mr. Shipper's text.
 I hope you will enjoy such a sense of distance.

 This time's work is different from the work of Mr. Yamaguchi so far

-I use synthetic paper called "Yupo" which is mainly made of Yamaguchi polypropylene.
-I chose it because I liked the smooth textureHowever, I could not draw in watercolor because water did not penetrate, so I used acrylic paint.
+I use synthetic paper called "Yupo" that is mainly made of Yamaguchi polypropylene.
+I chose it because I liked the smooth textureHowever, I could not draw with watercolor because water did not penetrate, so I used acrylic paint.

 Wakae Normally, acrylic paint dries quickly, but Mr. Yamaguchi uses a large amount of water mixed.
-Yupo does not absorb moisture, so "dropping" the paint on the paper created a unique expression.
+Yupo does not absorb water, so "dropping" the paint on the paper created a unique expression.